 Much has changed over the last year and marketing keeps on evolving.
 I have been comparing what I have learned over the last two decades with this single year of a major shift to digital.
 I have looked through the lens of the opportunity where I see marketing can do more and add more value to be recognized and valued contributors to business development and success.

 The concept of customer-centricity is not news.
 But making it a reality is another story.

 Marketing begins with understanding the customer.

-Creating personal and human connections with any commercial interaction requires defining customer segments that describe people according to multiple dimensions that influence their purchasing behaviors — from their personalities, lifestyles, interests, opinions, values, initiatives attitudes, etc. By understanding personally relevant individual’s situation and values, we can respond accordingly by being relevant at the right moment and answer adequately to the requests, needs, expectations, and provide value by solving a problem when it’s relevant.
+Creating personal and human connections with any commercial interaction requires defining customer segments that describe people according to multiple dimensions that influence their purchasing behaviors — from their personalities, lifestyles, interests, opinions, values, initiatives attitudes, etc. By understanding personally relevant individuals’ situations and values, we can respond accordingly by being relevant at the right moment and answering adequately to the requests, needs, and expectations, and providing value by solving a problem when it’s relevant.

 We are competing with the last best experience our customer had.

 Digital transformation accelerated customer expectations and opened a playing field.
 The customer expects so much more than just a seamless digital transaction.
 Now that companies have their data, they expect anticipatory, personalized experiences across their entire customer journey - quick response, minimal effort, relevant interaction that provides value, that targets exactly what they want, that solves their problem, in their preferred channel, today.
 Creating these experiences has pushed companies to place data and technology at the core of their organizations.
 Why?
 Simply to be relevant, to be able to build the relationship and trust.

 We need to find the right balance between data, tech stack, and operations.